Echimara/Echimara/README.md

 ![](https://github.com/Echimara/Echimara/blob/main/giphy.gif)

 I'm a senior IT student with an avid passion for web development and mathematics.
 I enjoy documentation, project management, and exploring new and random topics in my spare time.
 What am I currently up to you may not be wondering?
-I'm studying up the bits and bobs of becoming a data analyst.
+I'm studying the bits and bobs of becoming a data analyst.
+Why?
+To assess consumer culture on a certain platform like Instagram shop: the topic of consumerism fascinates me.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->